Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Jul 25, 2020

-What I don't like about it is that I feel like a lot of times, the police try and trump-up charges against people who have to register as sex offenders because they want them just to continue to get into further and further trouble, and a lot of times people aren't doing anything wrong.
+What I don't like about it is that I feel like a lot of times, the police try and trump up charges against people who have to register as sex offenders because they want them just to continue to get into further and further trouble.
+A lot of times, people aren't doing anything wrong.

 They're not trying to beat the system.
 They're not trying to commit more sex offenses yet.
 Perhaps you didn't know precisely what are all the requirements for registration.